corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

 #### Install the REST Worker Certificate

-The REST worker TLS certificate is presented to a client any time a HTTPS connection is made.
+The REST worker {{< tooltip >}}TLS{{< /tooltip >}} certificate is presented to a client any time a HTTPS connection is made.
-If no specific parameters are provided, a self-signed certificate is used and the connection to the REST Worker is always HTTPS.
+If no specific parameters are provided, a self-signed certificate is used and the connection to the {{< tooltip >}}REST Worker{{< /tooltip >}} is always HTTPS.
 However, a warning will be emitted into the REST worker log explaining how to provide parameters for custom TLS certificates.
 The following is required to install a valid TLS certificate:
 * The TLS certificate itself must be signed by a Certification Authority ({{< tooltip >}}CA{{< /tooltip >}}) or an intermediary.
 * A private key corresponding to the public key included in the TLS certificate.